starkcoffee/progchallenge/seat-reservations/README.md

 This is a revolutionary command line tool to reserve seats in a train.

-The purpose is for you to improve your pure programming skills, not your web development skills or your ability to use frameworks and libraries.
+The purpose is for you to improve your pure programming skills.

 Watch out Deutsche Bahn!